slotdawg/ts2020/db/flow_isolate_fiesta/flow_isolate_fiesta.rst

 Overview
 ++++++++

-In this exercise you will create a new environment category and assign this to the Task Manager application.
-Then you will create and implement an isolation security policy that uses the newly created category in order to restrict unauthorized access.
+In this exercise you protect the production and development Fiesta applications by creating new environment categories and assigning these to the cloned Fiesta application VMs.
+Next you will create and implement an isolation security policy that uses the newly created categories to stop the two environments from communicating.

 Isolating Environments
 ++++++++++++++++++++++

 Isolation policies are used when one group of VMs must be completely blocked from communicating with another group of VMs without any whitelist exceptions.
 A common example is using isolation policies to block VMs tagged **Environment: Dev** from talking to VMs in **Environment: Production**.
 Do not use isolation policies if you want to create exceptions between the two groups, instead use an Application Policy which allows a whitelist model.

-In this exercise you will create a new environment category and assign this to the Task Manager application.
-Then you will create and implement an isolation security policy that uses the newly created category in order to restrict unauthorized access.

 Creating and Assigning Categories .................................